- Mountain-goat all-wheel-drive agility

 Comfort & Quality

-The 2014 Subaru XV Crosstrek may be the triumph of capability over luxe.
-The brand is known for its workmanlike, all-wheel-drive cars and crossovers, and if you're okay with utilitarian and not in need of lavish luxury looks, the Crosstrek will suit you well.
-Toward the higher end of the range, though, the Crosstrek's cabin strains a little to live up to the top-end price tags.
+The 2015 Subaru XV Crosstrek is skewed toward capability over luxury.
+Subaru is known for its workmanlike all-wheel-drive cars and crossovers, and if you're okay with utilitarian and not in need of lavish features, the basic Crosstrek will suit you well.
+In the more expensive models, the Crosstrek does struggle to justifying its price tag.

 Seating is upright and accommodates four adults comfortably.
 The driver's seat adjusts for height as well as sliding and reclining.
 The rear seat is well contoured for adults, and a small knob on the outside top corners of the 60/40 split rear seat back make it easy to flip forward from inside the car.
 Unless the front seats have been moved as far back as they'll go, in fact, you can do it with one arm.

-Subaru says the Crosstrek's cargo space wasn't designed to maximize cargo-volume statistics, but to fit actual gear that its buyers use every day.
+Subaru designed the cargo area not to maximize volume measurements, but to fit actual gear that its buyers use every day.
 After spending time with the Crosstrek and crawling around the rear, we're inclined to agree.
 The load bay is pleasantly box-like, with a flat, wide cargo floor without intrusive strut towers.
 A removable rubber tray in the main cargo area cleans off--or hoses down--easily, and there's a sturdy roof rack that will carry up to 150 pounds in addition.
-The new-for-2014 XV Crosstrek Hybrid model sacrifices less than 2 cubic feet of cargo volume to fit the battery pack under the load floor.
+The XV Crosstrek Hybrid model sacrifices less than 2 cubic feet of cargo volume to fit the battery pack under the load floor.

-The new-for-2014 Hybrid model gets a dozen improvements to suppress noise and vibration, along with five separate upgrades to its front suspension.
+The Hybrid model, which was added for 2014, gets a dozen improvements to suppress noise and vibration, along with five separate upgrades to its front suspension.
 Together, they make it by far the most pleasant Crosstrek to drive.
 The high-speed wandering, susceptibility to sidewinds, and general nervousness we noticed in the conventional model is largely gone, though the steering remains somewhat numb.
 And it's far quieter on rough road surfaces--courtesy of added damping and insulation in eight different areas, new engine mounts, an insulation layer inside the windshield, and even a thicker front floorpan stamping.
-Subaru wouldn't comment on whether these changes would be added to conventional Crosstrek models as well; we certainly hope they are.
+While Subaru has made changes to the standard Impreza to reduce road noise, the same hasn't been applied to the gas-engine XV Crosstrek, at least not yet.

-The Insurance Institute for Highway Safety (IIHS) deems the 2014 XV Crosstrek a Top Safety Pick, awarding it the top rating of "good" in every test it conducted, including both small- and moderate-overlap front crash, plus side- and rear-impact testing, as well as roof crush.
-The National Highway Traffic Safety Administration (NHTSA) has given the XV Crosstrek four stars for frontal crash and rollover safety, on the other hand, but it earns five stars (the highest rating) for side impact, and in the Overall rating.
+The National Highway Traffic Safety Administration (NHTSA) has given the XV Crosstrek four stars for frontal crash and rollover safety, but it earns a full five stars for side impact, and in the Overall rating.
+The Insurance Institute for Highway Safety (IIHS) deems the XV Crosstrek a Top Safety Pick+, awarding it the top rating of "good" in every test it conducted, including both small- and moderate-overlap front crash, plus side- and rear-impact testing, as well as roof crush.

-Outward visibility from inside the XV Crosstrek is much better than in most other crossover vehicles, due to its reasonably low beltline, relatively thin pillars front and rear, and enough rear and rear-side glass to give you a wrap-around view.
-Subaru has also added rollover sensors for the side-curtain bags to all Crosstreks; that's a feature the Impreza doesn’t get.
+Subaru has added rollover sensors for the side-curtain bags to all Crosstreks; that's a feature the Impreza doesn’t get.
+Outward visibility from the XV Crosstrek is much better than in most other crossover vehicles, due to its reasonably low beltline, relatively thin pillars front and rear, and enough rear and rear-side glass to give you a wrap-around view.
+Like in the Impreza, there are small windows in the A-pillars to add some extra line of sight.

 That base Crosstrek includes standard air conditioning, power accessories, cruise control, keyless entry, and a rear cargo tray that can be removed to hose it off, along with a roof rack that'll hold up to 150 pounds of cargo.
 The base audio system includes audio streaming and hands-free voice commands, courtesy of Bluetooth, along with iPod connectivity and a USB jack, but its small sizes limits the number of characters visible at any time, so finding the songs you want can be tricky.